-Cardinal Health forecasts fiscal 2018 profit below estimates
+Cardinal Health's dismal forecast drags rivals, drugmakers down

 3 Min Read

-(Reuters) - Cardinal Health Inc forecast profit for fiscal year 2018 below analyst estimates as the drug distributor continues to struggle with declining generic drug prices, sending its shares down 5.6 percent in premarket trading.
+(Reuters) - Cardinal Health Inc forecast fiscal year 2018 profit well below analyst estimates, highlighting the drag on drug distributors and generic drugmakers due to stubbornly low generic drug prices.

+The company's shares slumped as much as 9.8 percent, while rivals McKesson Corp were down nearly 3 percent and AmerisourceBergen Corp 4 percent.
+Generic drugmakers Teva Pharmaceutical Industries Ltd and Mylan NV were also lower on Wednesday.

 Pharma supply chain, including pharmacy benefit managers and drug distributors, has been under pressure due to intense scrutiny over soaring drug prices.